ed-kung/CSUN-Econ-433/docs/labs/lab05.md

 - You'll then need to merge those two dataframes on `COUNTYFIP`, `COLLEGE`
 - You'll then need to create a new variable called `INC_CHG`

 Show me your script and output to receive your grade and be dismissed.
-If you aren't able to complete the assignment in class, you can upload the script to the Lab 05 Script assignment.

 ---